netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - 2008R2
           - 2012
           - 2014
-      - For a load balancing virtual server of type ``MSSQL``, the Microsoft SQL Server version.
-Set this parameter if you expect some clients to run a version different from the version of the database.
-This setting provides compatibility between the client-side and server-side connections by ensuring that all communication conforms to the server's version.
+      - For a load balancing virtual server of type MSSQL, the Microsoft SQL Server version.
+Set this if you expect some clients to run a version different from the version of the database.
+This setting compatibility between the client-side and server-side connections by ensuring that all communication to the server's version.
     * - mysqlcharacterset

-        *(float)*
+        *(str)*
       -
       - Character set that the virtual server advertises to clients.
     * - mysqlprotocolversion

-        *(float)*
+        *(str)*
       -
       - MySQL protocol version that the virtual server advertises to clients.
     * - mysqlservercapabilities

-        *(float)*
+        *(str)*
       -
       - Server capabilities that the virtual server advertises to clients.
     * - mysqlserverversion